hovancik/stretchly/README.md

 If you'd like to disable the shortcut, set value to empty string `""`.
 That's the default value as well.

+#### Pause Breaks for Duration Shortcuts

+You can also set shortcuts to pause breaks for a specific duration by modifying the following values in the preferences file:

+- `pauseBreaksFor30MinutesShortcut`
+- `pauseBreaksFor1HourShortcut`
+- `pauseBreaksFor2HoursShortcut`
+- `pauseBreaksFor5HoursShortcut`
+- `pauseBreaksUntilMorningShortcut`

+If you'd like to disable the shortcuts, set value to empty string `""`.
+That's the default value as well.

 #### Skip to the next Break Shortcut

 In the preferences file, set `skipToNextScheduledBreakShortcut`, `skipToNextMiniBreakShortcut`, `skipToNextLongBreakShortcut` to your preferred value.
 We do not validate this input, so please check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) for available values for key and modifier.
 When a given accelerator is already taken by other applications, this call will silently fail.
 This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.